missdays/battleship/README.md

 ### Future Features
 - Introduce ships with varying sizes, introducing different levels of difficulty.

-- Enforce a constraint on the number of ships entered to ensure they fit within the board dimensions.

 - Include an option for multiplayer, allowing interaction with another player instead of solely engaging with the computer.